Frumpy9/Staples-Schedule-To-ICS/README.md

 # Staples Schedule To ICS

-This script takes the outdated Staples schedule and reads your shifts for a month, converting them into an ICS file for easy calendar integration.
-Two bookmarklets are provided, allowing you to choose the one that best suits your needs: one for generating the ICS file (bookmarklet.txt) and another for opening the Google Calendar import page after downloading the ICS file (googleCalBookmarklet.txt).
+This script converts your outdated Staples schedule into an ICS file, which can be easily integrated with your calendar.
+The script provides two bookmarklets: one for generating the ICS file and another for opening the Google Calendar import page after downloading the ICS file.

-Thanks to [@nwcell](https://github.com/nwcell) for making the [ics.js](https://github.com/nwcell/ics.js/) libary.

-Follow these steps to use the script:
+## Usage

 1. Open the `bookmarklet.txt` or `googleCalBookmarklet.txt` file in the repository.
 2. Locate your browser's bookmark bar.